The Last Poets

-The Last Poets are several groups of poets and musicians who arose from the late 1960s African-American civil rights movement's black nationalism.
-The name is taken from a poem by the South African revolutionary poet Keorapetse Kgositsile, who believed he was in the last era of poetry before guns would take over.
-The original users of that name were the trio of Abiodun Oyewole, Gylan Kain, and David Nelson.
+The Last Poets is a poetry collective and musical group that arose in the late 1960s as part of the African-American civil rights movement and black nationalism.
+The name was inspired by revolutionary South African poet Keorapetse Kgositsile who believed he was in the last era of poetry before guns took over.

-The versions of the group led by Jalaluddin Mansur Nuriddin and Umar Bin Hassan had the largest impact on popular culture.
-The Last Poets were one of the earliest influences on hip-hop music.
+The group originally comprised Jalaluddin Mansur Nuriddin, Umar Bin Hassan and Abiodun Oyewole.
+Lineup changes and departures led to offshoots, including The Original Last Poets composed of Oyewole, Gylan Kain and David Nelson.
 Critic Jason Ankeny wrote: "With their politically charged raps, taut rhythms, and dedication to raising African-American consciousness, the Last Poets almost single-handedly laid the groundwork for the emergence of hip-hop."
 The British music magazine NME stated, "Serious spokesmen like Gil Scott-Heron, The Last Poets, and later Gary Byrd, paved the way for the many socially committed Black [emcees] a decade later."

 History

 Origins and 1970s

 Jalal Mansur Nuriddin a.k.a.
-Alafia Pudim, Umar Bin Hassan, and Abiodun Oyewole, along with poet Sulaiman El-Hadi and percussionist Nilaja Obabi (Raymond "Mac" Hurrey), are generally considered the best-known members of the various lineups.
-Jalal, Umar, and Nilaja appeared on the group's 1970 self-titled debut LP and follow-up This Is Madness.
-Nilija then left, and a third poet, Sulaiman El-Hadi, was added.
-This Jalal-Sulaiman version of the group made six albums together but recorded only sporadically without much promotion after 1977.
+Alafia Pudim (born Lawrence Padilla), Umar Bin Hassan, and Abiodun Oyewole, along with poet Sulaiman El-Hadi and percussionist Nilaja Obabi (Raymond "Mac" Hurrey), are generally considered the best-known members of the various lineups.
+Jalal, Abiodun, Umar, and Nilaja appeared on the group's 1970 self-titled debut LP and follow-up This Is Madness featured all but Abiodun, due to his incarceration for political activism.
+On the third album Chastisement a third poet, Sulaiman El-Hadi, was added, then Nilija left and the African rhythms began to be replaced by jazzier backgrounds.
+The Jalal-Sulaiman version of the group made six albums together but recorded only sporadically without much promotion after 1977.

-The Original Last Poets were formed on 19 May 1968, the birthday of Malcolm X, at Mount Morris Park (now known as Marcus Garvey Park) in East Harlem, New York City.
+The Original Last Poets were formed on May 19, 1968, the birthday of Malcolm X, at Mount Morris Park (now known as Marcus Garvey Park) in East Harlem, New York City.
 The original group consisted of Gylan Kain, David Nelson and Abiodun Oyewole.
 The group coalesced via a 1969 Harlem writers' workshop known as East Wind.
-On 24 October that year, the group performed on pioneering New York television program Soul!.
+On October 24 that year, the group performed on pioneering New York television program Soul!.

 The Last Poets contributed "Wake Up, Niggers" to the soundtrack of Performance, a 1970 film featuring Mick Jagger.